Research project Inventory and validation of quality control procedures for the extraction of nucleic acids used for diagnosis

 Relevance/Valorization

-This project has advantages for both National Plant Protection Organizations (NPPOs) and diagnostic laboratories due to the availability of standardized nucleic acid extraction procedures for plant pathogen diagnostics.
+The consolidated optimal guidelines around the control of extraction method of nucleic acid has advantages for both National Plant Protection Organizations (NPPOs) and diagnostic laboratories due to the availability of standardized nucleic acid extraction procedures for plant pathogen diagnostics.
 The application of routine standard NA extraction procedures by diagnostic laboratories will also benefit farmers and traders by providing a rapid and reliable detection of the pathogens of interest.
 This will increase the likelihood to timely intervene and to prevent potential spread.